Address Challenges in Determining Responsibility at U.S. Sites & Abroad

 When the internship or practicum takes place outside of the country, institutions must also explore how accommodations may be implemented internationally.
 Oftentimes, students will need to engage in a second interactive reasonable accommodation process with the practicum or internship site location that will more closely mirror accommodations in the employment setting versus the traditional college student setting.

-Join us on January 23, 2023 when our expert presenter will examine the challenges of determining who is responsible for the implementation of accommodations in practicum or internship settings and set a clear road map detailing the roles of all parties involved.
+Our expert presenter examines the challenges of determining who is responsible for the implementation of accommodations in practicum or internship settings and sets a clear road map detailing the roles of all parties involved.
 She will also help you explore struggles and questions about responsibility when there is a monetary commitment required for the accommodation at the internship or practicum site.

 You’ll be better able to develop a plan to assist students with disabilities who wish to explore internships, practicums or study abroad experiences and create a network of key stakeholders who can assist in the building of a comprehensive program for these programs.